2025-mwpls/2025-mwpls.github.io/test.md

 # Attending

-The workshop will be held in [Keller Hall](https://campusmaps.umn.edu/kenneth-h-keller-hall) on the east bank of the Minneapolis campus in the ground floor room 3-180.
+The workshop will be held in [Keller Hall](https://campusmaps.umn.edu/kenneth-h-keller-hall), the home of the Computer Science and Engineering Department on the east bank of the Minneapolis campus.

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1SD-pEHoj8tcwQb_7fbRYS6no-FEsTHk&ehbc=2E312F"
 width="640" height="480"></iframe>